rkilchmn/frontac24/README.md

     mysql alter table 0_tax_groups add no_sale tinyint not null;
     mysql alter table 0_tax_groups add no_purchase tinyint not null;

+    or in SQL

+    ALTER TABLE 0_tax_groups
+        ADD COLUMN no_sale TINYINT NOT NULL DEFAULT 0, ADD COLUMN no_purchase TINYINT NOT NULL DEFAULT 0;

 ## BUGFIX:  0004606: Cannot add a zero price to an item with a purchase price in inventory adjustment
 ## BUGFIX:  0004614: Allocated journal entry payment shows in red (overdue) on customer transactions"
 ## FEATURE: manufacturing pick list costs from g/l accounts